krishna-bhardwaj012/PostureShield/replit.md

 # Posture Analysis Application

 ## Overview
-This is a full-stack posture analysis application built with React (frontend) and Express.js (backend) that provides real-time posture monitoring and analysis.
+This is a full-stack posture analysis application built with React (frontend) and Node.js/Express (backend) that provides real-time posture monitoring and analysis.
 The application supports two analysis modes: squat form analysis and desk posture monitoring, with both real-time feedback and frame-by-frame analysis capabilities.
+The project has been restructured to follow a clean separation between backend and frontend directories as requested.

 ## User Preferences
 Preferred communication style: Simple, everyday language.
+Preferred file structure: Separate backend/ and frontend/ directories with organized subdirectories.

 ## System Architecture